sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 }
 ```

+TODO we should include `.doc` on that result also, even though its the same as `.value`, to make it more consistent with the rest of the API.
+Also should have `result.docs` not just `result.rows`.

 There are a few things to note

 - The returned value is a Promise of type `AllDocsResponse<TodoItem`.
 This return type is defined in `src/types.ts` as follows: